Yeedi has been busy with new product releases, and we’ll look at one of its latest – the Mop Station.

 If you look at the Vac 2 Pro, the primary brush is ahead of the side wheels.

-It also has a broader brush roll, making it more efficient at debris pick up than the Mop Station, that’s biased towards mopping hard floors.
+It also has a broader brush roll, making it more efficient at debris pick up than the Mop Station, which is biased towards mopping hard floors.

-You’ll notice (Vac Station photo above) that there are two hexagon-shaped slots for the twin mopping discs/pads.
+You’ll notice (Vac Station photo above) two hexagon-shaped slots for the twin mopping discs/pads.

 Consumers can use the larger dustbin for vacuum-only tasks before mopping.